 With more than 400 golf courses, New Zealand is a fantastic destination for golf enthusiasts.
 There’s stunning scenery, magnificent coastline and fabulous weather for you to enjoy the perfect round.
-Some of the top courses are Millbrook Resort, Jack’s Point, Kauri Cliffs and The Hills.
+Some of the top courses are Kauri Cliffs, Cape Kidnappers and Kinloch Club.

 One of the best ways to discover Lake Rotorua is by the breath-taking excitement on board a Jet boat.
 You can visit landmarks such as Mokoia Island and Sulphur Bay and take in their historic significands.
 All safety wear, spray jackets to keep you warm and dry, and lifejackets are provided.